Why did I become an adept?

 For most people, these tests come in older years as many, if not most, people have loving early families with at least one parent that’s emotionally available.
 That was not to be in my case.

-That transition period churned out women pitted against each other.
+the 50s transition period churned out women pitted against each other.
 “Progressives”, who often contributed financially to the family’ fortune and identified with intellectual stimulation and career, versus more traditional women groomed to be their husband’s chattel and support, emotional anchors, and family matriarchs.]

 Sure there’s always someone that believes and loves you because without that “someone”, children shrivel and die.
 For that I credit my father.
 I didn’t choose him (at least not in any non-metaphysical way).